Last checked: 3 June 2026

 For broader planning, use World Cup 2026 Time Zones and Legal Viewing Guide.

-Travel rules before fixtures are official
+Travel rules before paying or booking

 - North America arrival city